Cloud-Drift/clouddrift/docs/usage.rst

 Data format
 -----------

-The first release of CloudDrift provide a easy way to convert any Lagrangian datasets into an archive of ragged arrays.
-We provide step-by-step guide to convert the trajectories from the Global Drifter Program (GDP) hourly and 6-hourly datasets, an drifters experiment lead by `CARTHE <http://carthe.org/>`_, and a typical numerical Lagrangian output.
+The first release of CloudDrift provide a relatively *easy* way to convert any Lagrangian datasets into an archive of `contiguous ragged arrays <https://cfconventions.org/cf-conventions/cf-conventions.html#_contiguous_ragged_array_representation>`_.
+We provide a step-by-step guides to convert the individual trajectories from the Global Drifter Program (GDP) hourly and 6-hourly datasets, the drifters from the `CARTHE <http://carthe.org/>`_ experiment, and a typical output from a numerical Lagrangian experiment.

-Below is a quick overview to transform an observational Lagrangian dataset stored into multiple files, or a numerical output from a Lagrangian simulation framework. **Detailed examples** are provided as Jupyter Notebooks and can be tested directly in a `Binder <https://mybinder.org/v2/gh/Cloud-Drift/clouddrift/main?labpath=examples>`_ environment.
+Below is a quick overview on how to transform an observational Lagrangian dataset stored into multiple files, or a numerical output from a Lagrangian simulation framework.
+Detailed examples are provided as Jupyter Notebooks which can be tested directly in a `Binder <https://mybinder.org/v2/gh/Cloud-Drift/clouddrift/main?labpath=examples>`_ executable environment.

 Collection of files
 ~~~~~~~~~~~~~~~~~~~

-First, to create a ragged arrays archive for a dataset where each trajectory is stored into a individual archive, e.g. the `GDP hourly dataset <https://www.aoml.noaa.gov/phod/gdp/hourly_data.php>`_, it is required to define a `preprocessing` function that returns an `xarray` dataset of a trajectory from its identification number.
+First, to create a ragged arrays archive for a dataset for which each trajectory is stored into a individual archive, e.g. the FTP distribution of the `GDP hourly dataset <https://www.aoml.noaa.gov/phod/gdp/hourly_data.php>`_, it is required to define a `preprocessing` function that returns an `xarray.Dataset <https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html>`_ for a trajectory from its identification number.

 .. code-block:: python